simpleaisafety/simpleaisafety/README.md

 good but worry that risks are being neglected.
 One of the reasons for this is the lack of easily accessible information both for laypeople and for people with a technical background but not already deep into AIS (artificial intelligence safety) topics.
-With easily accessible we mean two things:
+By easily accessible we mean two things:

 * Appropriate given the reader's background knowledge
 * In the reader's native language